Plug door: Aircraft

-Plug doors are used on most modern airliners, particularly for the small passenger doors.
-However, since plug doors must open inward, the design is disadvantageous for cargo doors.
-Due to its large area, the cargo door on an airliner cannot be swung inside the fuselage without taking up a considerable amount of valuable cargo space.
-For this reason, these doors often open outward and use a locking mechanism with multiple pins or hatch dogs to prevent opening while in flight.
+Plug doors are used on most pressurized airliners, particularly for emergency exits and small passenger doors.
+However, since plug doors must open inward, the plug design is disadvantageous for large doors.
+Semi-plug doors are often used for the main passenger doors.
+For large cargo doors, if the door were to be swung inside the fuselage, it would prevent valuable cargo being loaded into the large space it would occupy.
+These doors usually open outward using a secure locking mechanism with multiple pins or hatch dogs to prevent opening while in flight with a large outward-facing pressure differential.
+This design of door can be lighter than a plug door of the same dimensions due to the need for reinforcing the opening around a plug door.